LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ## AES Encryption using KMS

-### [1] Create a KMS key

-Write a Python script to create a KMS key, where your student number works as an alias for the key.

-### [2] Attach a policy to the created KMS key
+### [1] Policy to be attached to KMS key

-Update the script to attach the following policy to the key.
+The following file `kmspolicy.json` contains the policy to be attached to the KMS key,

-**NOTE**: in the policy below, you should replace `<your_username>` with your own username.

 ```
+# kmspolicy.json
 {
 	"Version": "2012-10-17",
 	"Id": "key-consolepolicy-3",